Skip to content

 Quick Facts

-Deadline for Consumer Notice: Most expedient time possible and without unreasonable delay
+Deadline for Consumer Notice: Most expeditious manner possible and without unreasonable delay

 Ky.
 Rev. Stat.
 Ann. § 365.732